huggingface/diffusers/README.md

 ```
 #### **Example 32x32 image generation with SDE VP**

-See [paper](https://arxiv.org/abs/2011.13456) for more information on SDE VE.
+See [paper](https://arxiv.org/abs/2011.13456) for more information on SDE VP.

 ```python
 from diffusers import DiffusionPipeline